PinXian53/intellij-call-graph/README.md

 Generate Cypher queries to import method relationships into a Neo4j graph database for rich visual analysis and graph-based querying.

 ### ⚙️ Simple to Use
-Just select the folder or file you want to analyze in the Project View, then right-click and choose "Export Call Graph" – select your preferred output format.
+In the <b>Project View</b>, select the folder or file you want to analyze, right-click, and choose <b>"Export Method Relations"</b>.
+Then, select your preferred output format.